Last Updated: February 2025

 Why can’t I participate without joining Eclipse Foundation and having to pay fees?

 In short, you can!
 That is, the work being done under the auspices of this working group, as with all work done at Eclipse Foundation, will follow the mantra of open and transparent.
-This means you can join the mailing lists and Matrix channels (once created), contribute directly to the open specification projects and associated discussions, etc. under neutral governance.
+This means you can join the mailing lists and Slack channels, contribute directly to the open specification projects and associated discussions, etc. under neutral governance.
 The processes of developing these specifications will always be open and transparent.
 While membership guarantees participation in both the specifications and in the governance of the working group, it is not required to participate in the technical work of the initiative.

 So why should my organisation join the working group as a member?